MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

 Filtering web content is a critical component when implementing Internet access controls for a modern Security Service Edge (SSE) solution.

-Microsoft Entra Internet Access includes Web Content Filtering (WCF) as part of the Secure Web Gateway feature.
+Microsoft Entra Internet Access includes web content filtering as part of the Secure Web Gateway feature.
 Microsoft integrates filtering with Microsoft Entra ID and Microsoft Entra Conditional Access, which results in filter policies that are user-aware and easy to manage.

 ## Prerequisites